 The calculation in example #2 should be done only if there are no feeding guidelines.
 That is most likely to happen when you prepare the cat food yourself, which will also require a calculation of calories of the ingredients used.
 We won’t cover this here, however.

 Once you have determined the amount of food your cat needs, feed your cat accordingly for one or two weeks.
-Weigh him or her again, do the recalculations and continue the pattern until your cat reaches an ideal body condition (as described in our previous article).
+Weigh him or her again, do the recalculations and continue the pattern for the remainder of his weight loss program.

 Have you decided to put your cat on a diet?
-That’s good, because in our next article you will learn several additional tips to help your cat lose weight efficiently, healthily and pleasurably as the final part of our series to stop and prevent obesity in cats.
+That’s good because in our next article you will learn several additional tips to help your cat lose weight efficiently.
+This article is a part of the series to stop and prevent obesity in cats.